 If you work as a freelancer in Belgium or have a stake in a partnership, you’ll need to file a Belgian tax return and pay income tax (impôt des personnes physiques in French, personenbelasting in Dutch).
-However, if you’re the owner of a larger company then you’ll need to pay corporate tax instead.
+However, if you’re the owner of a larger company, you’ll instead need to pay corporate tax instead.

 In addition to income tax, self-employed workers need to make social security contributions.

 Freelance income tax in Belgium

-Self-employed workers who live in Belgium for more than six months (183 days) of the year and are registered with their local commune are classed as Belgian residents.
-This means they must pay Belgian tax on their worldwide taxable income.
+If you live in Belgium for more than six months (183 days) of the year and are registered with your local municipality, you are a Belgian resident.
+This means you must pay Belgian tax on your worldwide income.

 Taxable income is the income left after deductions for social security contributions and any relevant professional expenses.
 If you are married, and your spouse’s income is less than 30% of your joint income, then you can also deduct a dependent spouse allowance.

-Workers living in Belgium for less than six months (183 days) who don’t have a Belgian ID card are classed as non-residents.
-Thus, they are only taxed on their income earned in Belgium.
+Workers living in Belgium for less than six months (183 days) who don’t have a Belgian ID card are non-residents.
+As a result, you only pay tax on income from within Belgium.